TIDES-transit/TIDES/CONTRIBUTING.md

 The documentation for the TIDES specification is available at <https://tides-transit.github.io/TIDES/> This site is automatically recreated each time a change is made to the specification.

 When a change is pushed to the TIDES specification repository, Github Actions deployes the workflow `docs.yml` that rebuilds the files for the TIDES documentation site.
+When a pull request is opened from a branch on the main repository, a draft version of the docs is built for preview purposes via the same process.
+For security purposes, documentation is not automatically built on pull requests opened from forks.

 ??? info "Files used in TIDES Documentation"